wardellbagby/workflow-android-template/README.md

 ## What does this template even do?

-This shows two screens: one that uses Jetpack Compose and one that uses regular Android Views.
-Each screen has a single button that, when clicked, will transition to the other screen.
+This shows three screens: one that uses Jetpack Compose, one that uses regular Android Views, and one that uses Android ViewBinding.
+Each screen has a single button that, when clicked, will transition to the next screen in a loop.

 ## Things you likely want to read